 Strongly Agree | 5 |

-You can record the respondents’ answers in such levels from your interview questions.
+You can record the respondents’ answers at such levels from your interview questions.
 Using a spreadsheet tool to record such survey data is essential.

 Are you following so far?
 Good.

-Are you eager to know how to analyze a 5-point Likert scale?
+Are you eager to know how to analyze a 5-point scale?

-You need to focus on how we can conduct a 5-point Likert scale analysis.
+You need to focus on how we can conduct a five-point scale analysis.
 Let’s get to it.

-Analyzing data using a 5-point Likert scale requires that you Create a chart which visualize the data obtained from the survey in most meaningful way and that chart is Likert Scale Chart.
-But Likert Scale Charts are not available in Microsoft Excel & Google Sheets.
-Do not worry there is a solution for it, which we are going to tell you in the coming section.
+Analyzing data using a 5-point scale requires that you create a chart that visualizes the data obtained from the survey in the most meaningful way.
+However, 5-point agreement scale charts are not available in Google Sheets.
+Do not worry, there is a solution for it, which we are going to tell you in the coming section.

 Let’s dive a bit deeper in the next section.

-Google Sheets & Excel are spreadsheet applications you can use to store, organize, and analyze data.
+Google Sheets is are spreadsheet application you can use to store, organize, and analyze data.

-However, they lack charts designed purposely to visualize survey questions, such as Likert Scale Chart.
+However, they lack charts designed purposely to visualize survey questions.

-We’re not advising you to do away with Google Sheets or Excel.
+We’re not advising you to do away with Google Sheets.

-You can easily install an add-on in your Google Sheets & Excel applications to access survey visualizations, such as Likert Scale Chart.
+You can easily install an add-on in your Google Sheets application to access survey visualizations.

 The add-on we’re talking about is called ChartExpo.